Kanbar Entertainment

-and financial failure, earning $23.1 million worldwide; less than its budget.
+and became a financial failure, earning $23.1 million worldwide; less than its budget.

 Kanbar Entertainment enlisted InterWorks, Inc. to create an Android based video game of Hoodwinked Too!
 Hood vs. Evil.
 Kanbar Entertainment had several ideas proposed to them by InterWorks, Inc. and chose Hoodwinked Too!
 Decoder Game, which was released on the Android Market in correlation with the film's April 29, 2011 release date.

 Kanbar Entertainment also produced Lifelines, which was released in 2009 and Seducing Charlie Barker, which was released in 2010.

 Kanbar Animation

 Maurice Kanbar and Sue Bea Montgomery also founded the studio Kanbar Animation in 2002 for the production of Hoodwinked!
 Kanbar Animation was described by Variety as the "animation banner" of Kanbar Entertainment.
 It was only used for two films, the first and its sequel Hoodwinked Too!
 Hood vs. Evil.